liquity/dev/README.md

 _**Redemption:**_ the act of swapping LUSD tokens with the system, in return for an equivalent value of ETH.
 Any account with a LUSD token balance may redeem them, whether or not they are a borrower.

-When LUSD is redeemed for ETH, the ETH is always withdrawn from the lowest collateral Troves, in ascending order of their collateral ratio.
+When LUSD is redeemed for ETH, the ETH is always withdrawn from the lowest collateral Troves, in ascending order of their collateralization ratio.
 A redeemer can not selectively target Troves with which to swap LUSD for ETH.

-_**Repayment:**_ when a borrower sends LUSD tokens to their own Trove, reducing their debt, and increasing their collateral ratio.
+_**Repayment:**_ when a borrower sends LUSD tokens to their own Trove, reducing their debt, and increasing their collateralization ratio.

-_**Retrieval:**_ when a borrower with an active Trove withdraws some or all of their ETH collateral from their own trove, either reducing their collateral ratio, or closing their Trove (if they have zero debt and withdraw all their ETH)
+_**Retrieval:**_ when a borrower with an active Trove withdraws some or all of their ETH collateral from their own trove, either reducing their collateralization ratio, or closing their Trove (if they have zero debt and withdraw all their ETH)

 _**Liquidation:**_ the act of force-closing an undercollateralized Trove and redistributing its collateral and debt.
 When the Stability Pool is sufficiently large, the liquidated debt is offset with the Stability Pool, and the ETH distributed to depositors.
-If the liquidated debt can not be offset with the Pool, the system redistributes the liquidated collateral and debt directly to the active Troves with >110% collateral ratio.
+If the liquidated debt can not be offset with the Pool, the system redistributes the liquidated collateral and debt directly to the active Troves with >110% collateralization ratio.

-Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized Trove, or batch liquidate Troves in ascending order of collateral ratio.
+Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized Trove, or batch liquidate Troves in ascending order of collateralization ratio.

 _**Collateral Surplus**_: The difference between the dollar value of a Trove's ETH collateral, and the dollar value of its LUSD debt.
 In a full liquidation, this is the net gain earned by the recipients of the liquidation.